logo2

 Marinera Limeña

-The marinera limeña is an urban variant of the traditional marinera, originating from the city of Lima.
-It is characterized by being more stylized and refined, with softer and more elegant movements.
-Being an expression of the Creole and mestizo culture of the Peruvian capital, it is an integral part of local festivities and celebrations.
+The marinera limeña is a variant of the marinera, originating from Lima.
+It is distinguished by its softer, more elegant movements, representing the Creole and mestizo culture of the city.
+It is an essential part of local festivities and celebrations.

 Marinera Norteña